awaregroup/awareutils/doc/decisions.md

 array([0, 1, 2, 3, 4, 5, 6, 7, 8, 9])
 ```

 Why?
 Because `sliced_arr` is a copy, so assigning to it doesn't change `x`.
 (Also remembering the `[:]` is a bit of a trick for new players.)
 Point is our above `shape.select_pixels(img)` won't work at all for assigning values, as at the end of our function we'd do something like `return bgr[shape.mask()]`.
-Since that creates a copy, we could never do nice things like changing colors etc. Also, as a side note, slicining with indices preserves dimensions, whereas slicing with a mask doesn't i.e.
+Since that creates a copy, we could never do nice things like changing colors etc. Also, as a side note, slicing with indices preserves dimensions, whereas slicing with a mask doesn't i.e.

 ```python
 >>> x = np.ones((1920, 1080, 3), np.uint8)